Store Features

 key Key to use when storing in session or local storage string

-type Type or storage to use 'session'
+type Type of storage to use 'session' | 'local'

 restoreOnInit Auto restore the state from the storage when the store is initialized boolean.
 Default: true

 saveStateChangesAfterMs Milliseconds after which the state is saved to storage when it changes number.
-Default: 300
+Default: 500

-filterState Optional function to filter the state signals that will be sync to storage ({state1}) => ({state1})
+filterState Optional function to filter the state signals that will be synced to storage (mutually exclusive with valueMapper) ({state1}) => ({state1})

-expires If the data is older than the time in milliseconds it wont be restored number
+expires If the data is older than the time in milliseconds it won't be restored number

 State